basicallydan/danhough.com/busking/2017-11-11-bond-street.md

 ### The best performance

-I sang one of my songs, _Bored bored bored_, and it was surprisingly well received!
-Usually people don't really engage with original music on the Underground, but I got some applause for this one, and it was a pretty fun performance!
+I sang one of my own songs, _Bored bored bored_, and it was surprisingly well received!
+Usually people don't really engage with original music on the Underground, but I got some smiles and some applause for this one, and it was a pretty fun performance!

 {% include _figure.html src="/img/busking/2017-11-11-bond-street-2.jpg" caption="The view from the pitch." %}

 ## How to improve

+I still need more songs in my repertoire as I'm doing a lot of repeats.

-So, I try to say thank you to everybody who gives me a tip and sometimes it can throw me off quite a lot.
-I wonder if I should try to be a little more discreet!
+Also, I try to say thank you to everybody who gives me a tip and sometimes it can throw me off so I might try to be a little bit more careful with this, and only do it when I've got a convenient opportunity.